cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 Replace the path with your own repository.
 In effect, this creates a new `client` folder.
 This `client` folder makes it possible for you to easily update another repository with the content of your Go code.

-Create another folder named `script` in your project root.
-It is from here that you will launch the Protobuf compilation.
-In it, install modules for the Protobuf-to-Typescript compiler:
+Create a folder named `script` in your project root.
+This is where you will launch the Protobuf compilation.
+In the `script` folder install modules for the Protobuf-to-Typescript compiler:

 ```sh
 $ mkdir scripts